 Dear members of the selection committee of the Katz Center Fellowship,

-Yonatan Turgeman is one of the most brilliant, original, creative, and intellectually curious students I have had the privilege to supervise in over thirty-five years in academia.
+Yonatan Turgeman is one of the most brilliant, original, creative, and intellectually curious students I have had the privilege of supervising in over thirty-five years in academia.
 A passionate and devoted scholar and artist (he is a successful singer/songwriter), Yonatan’s incisive mind transforms a local problem into an encompassing problématique, without losing sight of the micro level from which it sprang.
 His intellectual radiance and maturity have already won him the prestigious President Fellowship of the Hebrew University and other honors.
-Having myself directed this honors program as well as the international Buber Post-Doctorate Society of Fellows, I can say with confidence that he belongs to the top-notch of such elite groups.
+Having directed this honors program as well as the international Buber Postdoctorate Society of Fellows, I can state with confidence that he belongs to the highest echelon of such elite groups.

-Yonatan completed his undergraduate and graduate degree in musicology, including composition and philosophy at Tel Aviv University, graduating with honors.
-To carry out his master's thesis on a complex issue in Aristotle's logic he also studied ancient Greek, feeling that philological knowledge was necessary to clarify the claims he dealt with.
-The thesis was awarded a 100 by both readers!
+Yonatan completed his undergraduate and graduate degrees in musicology, including composition, and philosophy at Tel Aviv University, graduating with honors.
+To carry out his master's thesis on a complex issue in Aristotle's logic, he also studied ancient Greek, feeling that philological knowledge was necessary to clarify the claims he dealt with.
+The thesis was awarded a perfect score by both readers!

-When Yonatan approached Prof. Seroussi and myself some five years ago asking for joint supervision, I was immediately struck by his rare personality, skills, and depth of thought.
-Ready for any challenge, curious and thirsty for knowledge and insight, he came with a clear plan and an actual road map, which is rather unusual among PhD candidates at that stage.
+When Yonatan approached Prof. Seroussi and me some five years ago to request joint supervision, I was immediately struck by his singular personality, skills, and depth of thought.
+Ready for any challenge, curious, and thirsty for knowledge and insight, he came with a clear plan and an actual road map, which is rather unusual among PhD candidates at that stage.

-Enthusiastically approved by the PhD committee, Yonatan’s doctoral dissertation is a radically new way to read the vital connection between the history of the discipline of musicology and the budding research of Jewish music, around the turn of the twentieth century.
-That is not where he started his research.
-What makes this dissertation so unique, also for his mentors, is the extent to which his work is the result of a volatile mind, that ever goes deeper into the matter he is engaged with.
-I will not detail here how and why he changed the trajectory of his research in the course of his work; suffice to say that the process itself was instructive.
-Instead, I will detail a bit where he ended up, as it shows how broadly and profoundly he grasps the field of Jewish music.
+Enthusiastically approved by the PhD committee, Yonatan’s doctoral dissertation presents a radically new way of reading the vital connection between the history of the discipline of musicology and the budding research of Jewish music around the turn of the twentieth century.
+That is not where he started his research, however.
+What makes this dissertation so unique, including for his mentors, is the extent to which his work is the result of a volatile mind that goes ever deeper into the matter he is engaged with.
+I will not detail here how and why he changed the trajectory of his research in the course of his work; suffice it to say that the process itself was instructive.
+Instead, I will detail a bit about where he ended up, as it illustrates how broadly and profoundly he grasps the field of Jewish music.